-The countdown has begun.
-The acclaimed new Toyota GT86 makes its UK motorsport debut at Silverstone on 22 & 23 September as Toyota Team GB returns to the track for the Britcar 24 Hours.
+The acclaimed new Toyota GT86 race car makes its UK motorsport debut at Silverstone on 22-23 September 2012 as Team Toyota GB returns to the track for the Britcar 24 Hours.

 Take a look at our Toyota GT86 reviews round-up

 So far, the shell has been stripped, most of the interior has been removed to make way for a racing driver’s seat and FIA-spec safety rollcage.
 The size and weight of the dashboard will be reduced.